LONGMEADOW HIGH SCHOOL | 95 GRASSY GUTTER ROAD | LONGMEADOW, MA 01106 | P 413-565-4220 | F413-567- 4233

 Once students have transitioned in as freshmen we meet with the ninth graders in groups to stress the importance of being an active participant in their high school education.
 It is important to understand early on that the decisions they make as freshmen can impact thru future plans.

-In the sophomore year, we administer the PLAN assessment to all 10th graders and then schedule individual meetings with the students and parents to begin the discussion and planning for what comes after high school.
+In the sophomore year, we administer the Pre-ACT assessment to all 10th graders and then schedule individual meetings with the students and parents to begin the discussion and planning for what comes after high school.
 We often refer to this meeting as “The Kick-off” to the college planning process.

 By junior year, students should be in full gear with their post secondary planning and we help jump start this by providing students with the tools to get started in group sessions.
 We also host a Junior Parent Night to inform parents on the college search and planning process.